Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Once the AdnMuscle deformer is properly created it is possible now to paint its weights to correctly setup the deformer properties.
 To do so, select the simulated mesh and press the ![paint tool](images/adn_paint_tool.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Paint Tool*.

-Start by painting attachment weights, painting the influence for each attachment by selecting the corresponding attachment from the list and painting its desired influence.
+Start by painting transform attachment weights, painting the influence for each target by selecting the corresponding target from the list and painting its desired influence.

 <figure>
   <img src="images/setup_muscle_3.png">
-  <figcaption><b>Figure 10</b>: Attachment influence for joint 1.</figcaption>
+  <figcaption><b>Figure 10</b>: Transform Attachment influence for joint 1.</figcaption>
 </figure>

 <figure>
   <img src="images/setup_muscle_4.png">
-  <figcaption><b>Figure 11</b>: Attachment influence for joint 2.</figcaption>
+  <figcaption><b>Figure 11</b>: Transform Attachment influence for joint 2.</figcaption>
 </figure>

 Then, paint the muscle tendon weights, by selecting the *Tendon* attribute from the *Attribute* enumerator and paint over the parts of the muscle that should have tendon tissue.